 By now you’ll know that it is impossible to properly understand the law of property in a vacuum.
 So lesson 2 provides a contextual basis for our study of property law, with particular focus on the social, economic and political issues that impact resource allocation.

 During this lesson, we also talk about the recent “Occupy” movements, which in one Canadian city culminated in the legal decision in Batty v City of Toronto.
-The outcome in that case, and in similar cases elsewhere, depended on the degree to which public and “quasi-public” property property conflicts with other rights, including in those cases freedom of expression and freedom of assembly.
+The outcome in that case, and in similar cases elsewhere, depended on the degree to which property rights conflict with other rights, including in those cases freedom of expression and freedom of assembly.
 We’ll discuss these issues in class, if you read pages 19-29 and 783-791 of the casebook.